 You have poured countless hours and tireless energy into learning a trade, and now you’re ready to take the ultimate plunge.
 Working for others has its perks, but you understand that there’s nothing more richly rewarding than starting something all your own.
-You are confident in your skills, confident in your ability to offer standout customer service and confident of your ability to run an organized business.
+You are confident in your skills, confident in your ability to offer standout customer service, and confident of your ability to run an organized business.

 Having said that, there are still things you can do wrong.
-A failure to diligently acquire business and foster loyalty, a lack of proper licensure, mismanagement of cash flow and/or an unorganized accounting process can damage your business before it even has time to take off.
+A failure to diligently acquire the business and foster loyalty, a lack of proper licensure, mismanagement of cash flow, and/or an unorganized accounting process can damage your business before it even has time to take off.
 Avoid all those common pitfalls by following these four, simple tips.

 Find (and Keep) Your Customers

 Customer acquisition is going to be the spark that lights your business – don’t take on the task lightly.
 Luckily, it doesn’t have to be difficult.
 Start a social media presence, employing ads and offering a compelling brand.
-Make your own website, one that is simple in design, easy to navigate and offers your unique “value proposition” – that is, what sets you apart from competitors.
+Make your own website, one that is simple in design, easy to navigate, and offers your unique “value proposition” – that is, what sets you apart from competitors.
 Designers and developers will be crucial during this stage.